Become a better writer by reading books and eating chocolate

 Welcome To Wherever You Are – I’d read that while eating a Tunnock’s tea cake.
 While the story is set in LA, it’s also based in a backpacking hostel where everyone is on a budget and thus can’t afford expensive treats. £1.99 will buy you a box of six Tunnocks.

 The Good Samaritan – I’d eat this with a Lemon Cake with Dark Chocolate Ganache.
-Both the lemon and the dark chocolate would leave a slight bitter taste in my mouth like the actions of Laura, the star of the book.
+Both the lemon and the dark chocolate would leave a slightly bitter taste in my mouth like the actions of Laura, the star of the book.

 When You Disappeared would come with just the cake box and nothing else.
 The cake inside would have vanished like the main character of the book.